Czech Mates Praga Cars and 2019 Class 1 Winners, VR Motorsport, reveal new three-car 2020 Britcar line-up

 “The team is a really nice mix of experience, youth and enthusiasm.
 All six confirmed drivers have pedigree and potential, are highly competitive, but also have a great team ethic.
 We are fully ready and raring to go, setting out to win Class 1 and 2 and know that we’ll have to perform well at every race.”

-Praga is entering its fourth season with Manchester’s VR Motorsport, with three cars taking to the track for the first time, in the team’s second season in Britcar.
+Praga is entering its fourth Britcar season with Manchester’s VR Motorsport, with three cars taking to the track for the first time.
 Each car hosts a very different driver line-up representing Praga and Randall’s aspirations to offer opportunities to a wide spectrum of drivers.
 One car will be driven by aspiring teenage drivers Jem Hepworth and Danny Harrison; the second by the Coldplay-supported ex-servicemen Warren McKinlay and Martyn Compton; the third car will be piloted by Jack Fabby and Garry Townsend, a more traditional partnership similar to pro and Gentleman-driver line-ups in international racing.

 VR Motorsport’s six hitters